Leadership Overview

 Australian Transaction Reports and Analysis Centre has 8 executives leading key functions including strategy, operations, intelligence, and finance.

-Driven by a mission to protect the community from serious and organized crime, Australian Transaction Reports and Analysis Centre is dedicated to preventing, detecting, and responding to criminal abuse of the financial system through robust regulatory oversight and intelligence.
+Driven by a commitment to national security, Australian Transaction Reports and Analysis Centre is dedicated to preventing, detecting, and responding to criminal abuse of the financial system, thereby protecting the community from serious and organized crime.

-Driven by a mission to protect the community from serious and organized crime, Australian Transaction Reports and Analysis Centre is dedicated to preventing, detecting, and responding to criminal abuse of the financial system through robust regulatory oversight and intelligence.
+Driven by a commitment to national security, Australian Transaction Reports and Analysis Centre is dedicated to preventing, detecting, and responding to criminal abuse of the financial system, thereby protecting the community from serious and organized crime.

 Leadership Roles at Australian Transaction Reports and Analysis Centre